April Rose Pengilly: Early life

 April Rose Pengilly is the daughter of INXS member Kirk Pengilly and designer Karen Hutchinson.
-She attended Wenona School, a girls school on the North Shore of Sydney, and began modelling during Year 12.
+She attended Wenona School and began modelling during Year 12.
 She has used the stage name April Rose to separate herself from her father.
+She is also the step daughter of world champion surfer Layne Beachley.

 Career

 Modelling

 Pengilly signed to Sydney's Chadwick Models at age 16, then to New York's Wilhelmina Models after graduating from high school and became a youth ambassador for the 2006 David Jones Summer collection, along with Megan Gale.

 Pengilly has walked for leading designers at Australian Fashion Week, lived and worked in New York, London, Tokyo and Osaka, and fronted major campaigns.
-She has worked with top photographers Rankin, Steven Chee, Nick Scott, Nicole Bentley, Pierre Toussaint, James Demitri, Bradley Patrick, and Terry Richardson.
+She has worked with top photographers Rankin, Pierre Toussaint, and Terry Richardson.
 She has featured on magazine covers and in editorials for InStyle, Elle (UK), The Times (UK), Harper's Bazaar, Marie Claire, Oyster, Seventeen (US), and Glitter (Japan).

 Pengilly has been selected for many elite roles, including ambassador for leading Australian department store David Jones, face of the Melbourne Fashion Festival, face of the Nokia L’amour cell phone collection, ambassador for Sony, ambassador for Barbie and the "legs" of Japanese stocking label ATSUGI.

 In 2009, Pengilly was named Ambassador for the Melbourne Fashion Festival, working alongside J. Alexander and Doutzen Kroes.
 She has worked as a TV presenter for Fashion TV at London Fashion Week.
 She signed on as an ambassador for the charity Dementia Australia, adding to her previous involvements with charities including The Eye Foundation, SunSCHine/Sydney Children’s Hospital and the RSPCA.

 Pengilly began a fashion and lifestyle blog in 2011.
 She was nominated for PETA's annual Sexiest Vegetarian Celebrity Awards in 2014.